In today’s post, I will share 7 lessons my dad taught me about entrepreneurship.

 My dad is a very successful entrepreneur in his own right.
 He’s been working for himself, living the American Dream for the past 25+ years.
-He has his own antique auction and self-storage business.
+He and my mom have their own antique auction and self-storage business.

-What I would like to do in this post is share a few things that my dad taught me about entrepreneurship.
-These are some simple, yet powerful lessons that really shaped my life.
+What I would like to do in this post is share a few things valuable lessons my dad taught me about entrepreneurship.
+These are some simple, yet powerful lessons that really shaped my life and mindset.
 They are listed in no particular order.
 Enjoy.

 # 3 Businesses Take Years to Succeed

 No one is perfect and no business is perfect.
-My dad made many changes to his business through the years, from scaling his business up to scaling it down, to changing how many auctions he had, to what types of auctions he had.
-He constantly reflects and analyzes on what is working in his business and what isn’t working well.
-He makes sure that every mistake is an opportunity to learn something new.
+My dad made many changes to his business through the years, from scaling his business up to scaling it down, to changing how many auctions he had, to what types of auctions he had, etc.

 # 5 Realize You Are in The People Business